Apply for a passport and identity card for Dutch citizens without a fixed domicile

 • Did you deregister from the Personal Records Database (BRP) after September 1994?
 Do you now have a home address in the Netherlands and would you like to register there?
 Then you can also use an expired passport or identity card.
 You can register right away in the BRP of the municipality where you are living.

-• Do you have a mailing address?
+• Do you have a Begin link: mailing address, end link. ?
 Apply for an identity card or passport at the municipality where this address is.